markaltmann/CertificateBasics/README.md

 Hence every system that can speak http/tls has provided CA certs in a bundle file.
 Some browsers like Firefox bring their own, Chrome and IE use the one of the system.
 Java is os-independent and uses its own keystore.
 The very same is true for python, which uses the "certifi" package.

 Lastly, let's try the correct and secure method:

 ```bash
 ~$ curl https://localhost:2020 --cacert cert_localhost.pem
 Hello world!
 ```

 > **Note**:
 We can also add the cert to the ca path in my os or the key store of your programming language. see more at the end.

 ## Certificate Handling

 Certificates are all about trust.
 This trust is achieved through cryptography and the private/public key approach.

 This means that for each public certificate, there is a corresponding private key to use.
 The key is used to decrypt packets that have been encrypted with the public certificate.

 Furthermore, each certificate usually exists in a chain.
 For publicly available sites/endpoints, this starts with a CA (certificate authority) and a subsequent IA (Intermediate authority).
-The main difference is the timeframe of validity and the airgapness of the root certificate versus the intermediate certificate.
+The main difference is the time frame of validity and the airgap-ness of the root certificate versus the intermediate certificate.
 The reason is that under no circumstances, a 3rd party can gain access to the root CA.
 The intermediate CA is used on connected servers to run the service in an automated fashion.
 In addition to that, IAs can be quickly replaced if they have been compromised.
 Without them, each cert signing would need a manual effort and copy/paste actions (god forbid...)